diku-dk/futhark/docs/language-reference.rst

   enclosed in parentheses, rather than an operator section partially applying the infix operator ``-``.

-* Function application and prefix operators bind more tightly than any infix operator.
+* Function and type application, and prefix operators, bind more tightly than any infix operator.
 Note that the only prefix operators are ``!`` and ``-``, and more cannot be defined.

-* The following table describes the precedence and associativity of infix operators.
+* The following table describes the precedence and associativity of infix operators in both expressions and type expressions.
 All operators in the same row have the same precedence.
 The rows are listed in increasing order of precedence.
-  Note that not all operators listed here are used in expressions;
-  nevertheless, they are still used for resolving ambiguities.
+Note that not all operators listed here are used in expressions; nevertheless, they are still used for resolving ambiguities.

   =================  =============
   **Associativity**  **Operators**